California’s Paid Sick Leave Law

 The sick leave law requires employers to allow employees to take paid sick leave for themselves or a family member for the following reasons:

-- Preventive care or diagnosis.
+or diagnosis.

-- Care or treatment of an existing health condition.
+of an existing health condition.

-- For specified purposes for victims of domestic violence, sexual assault or stalking.
+for victims of domestic violence, sexual assault or stalking.

 Covered Family Members.